For sale hybride Nissan

 In practice

 WLTP is 5.4 l/100km (manufacturer figure, not measured by us).
 In the city the hybrid system pulls away electrically and consumption works out favourably; on the motorway the petrol engine runs along more often and owners report mixed around 6.2 l/100km (owner forums, n approx 18, not measured by us).
 The boot measures 354 l, modest for the class because the battery takes up space.
-The indicative list price rose from about 30,490 euro (peildatum early 2024) to 31,990 euro now, a starting price, not an offer and not a forecast.
+The indicative list price rose from about 30,490 euro (reference date early 2024) to 31,990 euro now, a starting price, not an offer and not a forecast.

 Points to note